F5Networks/f5-openstack-docs/docs/drafts/Exploring_OpenStack.rst

         $ neutron lb-healthmonitor-list

-Explore BIG-IP CLI Commands
+Explore BIG-IP® CLI Commands
 ---------------------------

-Use `nova list` to find the address of your BIG-IP (in the following example, it's 10.190.4.193).
-The BIG-IP will begin with the default credentials [#f1]_.
-To access the BIG-IP GUI from a remote machine, run the following IPTables commands on the CentOS host command line:
+Use `nova list` to find the address of your BIG-IP® (in the following example, it's 10.190.4.193).
+The BIG-IP® will begin with the default credentials [#f1]_.
+To access the BIG-IP® GUI from a remote machine, run the following IPTables commands on the CentOS host command line:

     .. code-block:: shell